 Spending extra $$ on lessons has numerous benefits.
 You’ll learn proper techniques at the start, get instant feedback and do things in the most logical order.
 Your instructor will teach you to fall properly- vital to minimize injuries.

 All popular snowboarding destinations will have instructors to help brush up on your skills.
 If you’re a beginner snowboarder, or you’re improving, taking lessons can be super useful.
 If you plan a 10-day snowboarding trip, it is wise to spend the first-day taking lessons from a local instructor and getting familiar with the conditions.
+There are plenty of cheap ski destinations where you can get affordable lessons.

 3. Keep your knees bent